ISCB Affiliated Groups

 This network has three main pillars: Biodiversity, Environmental and Molecular Biosciences.
 These three large areas have Bioinformatics, Biocomputation and Computational Biology as an integrator layer providing the technical support they need.

 Educational Programs related to the Network

-As related work of the network its members have worked in three educational programs:
+As related work of the network its members have worked in different educational programs:

 • Master in Bioinformatics & System Biology (UCR).

 • Ph.D. in Biosciences and Biotechnology (UTP).

 • Bioinformatics Engineering.
 University of the Valley.